Maghnie/docs/engineers/analytics.md

 ## **Temperature Spread Analysis**

-The _Temperature Spread Analysis_ assesses the temperature difference between a supply and return temperature sensor of a heat or cold distribution system during the systems operation.
+The _Temperature Spread Analysis_ assesses the temperature difference between a supply and return temperature sensor of a heat or cold distribution system during the system's operation.
 While a small temperature spread indicates the potential for volume flow and therefor pump power consumption reduction, a huge spread indicates thermal under supply of the downstream systems and consumers.

 {% tabs %}
 {% tab title="Summary" %}